 - The combined thickness of breast tissue and skin

 - The shape of the rib cage, breast bone, and pectoralis muscle

 - The position and size of the nipples and areolas on the breasts

 - The width of your chest

 - The length of your torso and width of your hips

-The degree of ptosis (sagging) can be divided into four stages:
+The degree of ptosis (sagging) can be divided into the following stages:

 - Grade 0 (No Ptosis): The nipple and areola are located above the level of the inframammary fold and are located at the most anterior projecting point of the breast.

 - Grade I (Mild Ptosis): The nipple and areola are located at the level of the inframammary fold and a significant amount of breast tissue is located below the fold.
 The nipple is located at the most projecting portion of the breast.